dps923/winter2020/notes/week07.md

 ### Code examples

 The course's GitHub repo has code examples for many topics and techniques.
 You can download a zip of the code repo, or clone it.
+* W07a1NewFetch
+* W07a2NewMore
-* TBA
+* W07a3FetchMany

 <br>

 ### Friday plan

+In the first part of the timeslot, Test 2 will be written.
+It is worth 12%.
+It covers all topics covered since the last test.

+Here is more and general information about [the upcoming test](test-success-info).

-Mostly, time to work on the programming assignment, and get help from a classmate or the professor if you need it.
+Then, in the remaining time, work on the programming assignment, and get help from a classmate or the professor if you need it.

 <br>